Call for Nominations

-The deadline for nominations is September 1, 2020.
-Nominators should alert the committee chair (Dave Goldsman, email@example.com) of their forthcoming nomination at least one month prior to the deadline.
+The deadline for nominations is September 1, 2023.
+Nominators should alert the committee chair (Peter Glynn, firstname.lastname@example.org) of their forthcoming nomination at least one month prior to the deadline.
 The nomination should be submitted as a PDF file attachment to an email to the committee chair.
 Any questions should be directed to the committee chair.

-A list of previous award recipients, and more details about the award process, can be found at http://connect.informs.org/simulation/awards/professional-achievement-award.
+A list of previous award recipients, and more details about the award process, can be found at past awardees.

 This year's LPAA Award Committee consists of Peter Glynn (chair, Stanford University), Pierre L'Ecuyer (Universite de Montreal), and Barry Nelson (Northwestern University).